Veena D. Dwivedi (PhD, Univ of Massachusetts-Amherst)

 In the summers of 2010 and 2011, Rae held a position in the lab as a research assistant with an NSERC-funded Undergraduate Student Research Award.

-Lynsey is currently pursuing an MSc in Speech Language Pathology at the University of Toronto.
-She conducted her honours thesis under Dr. Dwivedi's supervision, employing both self-paced reading and picture verification tasks to examine the on-line interpretation of quantifier scope ambiguous sentences.
-Lynsey completed her Bachelor Arts in Speech and Language Sciences at Brock University in 2012.
+Lynsey is currently working as a Speech-Language Pathologist at Groves Memorial Community Hospital.
+She recently completed her MHSc in Speech Language Pathology at University of Toronto in 2014, after completing her Bachelor of Arts in Speech and Language Sciences at Brock University in 2012.
+She conducted her Honours Thesis under Dr. Dwivedi's supervision, employing both self-paced reading and picture verification tasks to examine the on-line interpretation of quantifier scope ambiguous sentences.

 Leanne is currently working as a Speech-Language Pathologist at Saint Elizabeth Health Care.
 She conducted her Honours Thesis under Dr. Dwivedi's supervision.
 She completed her Bachelor of Arts Honours (first class standing) in Speech and Language Sciences at Brock and subsequently completed a Master's Degree in Communicative Disorders and Sciences at SUNY-Buffalo.